 The Yamaha YAS-108 soundbar boasts excellent sonic capabilities, especially when compared to other models in its price range.
-Because of this, it easily makes it a best soundbar under $500.
+Because of this, it easily makes it the best soundbar under $500.
 Its capabilities are especially noticeable when viewing movies, largely because its audio performance is incredibly clear as is its surround capability.
-In short, films sound as if they’re being played back on a much larger sound system … which is the ultimate goal of a soundbar.
+In short, films sound as if they’re being played back on a much larger sound system, which is the ultimate goal of a soundbar.
 Although, compare a soundbar vs a home theater, and you may find a difference in sound quality you didn’t notice before.

 To that end, the YAS-108 easily ranks as the best soundbar with built-in subwoofers, which provide thumping bass without needing to take up space with another box.
 This way, the YAS-108 has that plug and play convenience for getting great sound with little setup.
 The inclusion of a quality built-in subwoofer sets the YAS-108 apart from most other soundbars on the market today.
 We believe this is the best overall soundbar in 2024.
 If you like additional bass, then check out our guide to the best subwoofers.

 The YAS-108 also offers a stellar Bluetooth connection capability that uses more advanced compression versus standard Bluetooth audio to provide clearer sound.
 More specifically, this audio compression smoothes out the sound by reducing the peaks and improving lower sounds.
 Another interesting feature with this Yamaha unit is 4K connectivity, which allows you to connect your 4K ultra HD TV to your soundbar without any loss in audio quality.

-One drawback for the Yamaha YAS-108 is its lack of app support, even in spite of its compatibility with Alexa.
-But this pretty significant for this Yamaha model, making it one of the best soundbar for the money options.
+One drawback for the Yamaha YAS-108 is its lack of app support, even despite its compatibility with Alexa.
+But this is pretty significant for this Yamaha model, making it one of the best soundbar for the money options.
 If you prefer a traditional speaker, take a look at the best in-wall speakers instead.

 WHY IT’S A TOP PICK: Simple, affordable with virtual surround sound.

-The Vizio soundbar features 2.0 premium audio that can deliver up to 100 decibels of sound, which is more than enough to fill your room with the sounds of your favorite TV shows, movies and even music (via Bluetooth connectivity).
+The Vizio soundbar features 2.0 premium audio that can deliver up to 100 decibels of sound, which is more than enough to fill your room with the sounds of your favorite TV shows, movies, and even music (via Bluetooth connectivity).
 The virtual surround mode performs sufficiently and can create a fun and immersive space, especially with its powerful bass.
 We were pleasantly surprised at how deep the bass went on this soundbar, even without an external subwoofer to accompany it.
 That’s another plus for those looking for a product with excellent bass, since you won’t have to splurge on a separate wired subwoofer.
 This affordable soundbar will be able to transform the overall experience of your sound stage or home audio without making a massive dent in your wallet.

 The Sony HT-ST5000 is the most expensive unit on our list at nearly $1300, but it is the only one on our list that offers the best Dolby Atmos experience.
 Atmos offers a more immersive experience than standard surround sound, because of its 3-dimensional approach to sound.
 With this soundbar, you get 7.1.2 channel surround sound.

-Moreover, it maintains 4K quality whenever it’s connected to ultra HD televisions, offering you superb signal pass-through with exceptional contrast, detail and color.
+Moreover, it maintains 4K quality whenever it’s connected to ultra HD televisions, offering you superb signal pass-through with exceptional contrast, detail, and color.
 You also get a wireless subwoofer with this soundbar, so your audio experience is taken to a deeper level.
 With this multi-channel soundbar presenting its high-quality audio in an immersive audio format of surround channels and height channels and also coming with a subwoofer, this impressive soundbar set is an excellent value for the price you pay.

 The Sony HT-ST5000 is designed impeccably with multiple tweeters and mid-range speakers inside.
 The sound experience is truly revolutionary, which is why I can recommend this speaker despite its high price tag.
-Lastly, the ST5000 works with Spotify and has Chromecast built directly into its internal software, which allows you stream music, listen to podcasts or access online radio directly from smartphones or tablets connected to the Dolby Atmos soundbar.
+Lastly, the ST5000 works with Spotify and has Chromecast built directly into its internal software, which allows you to stream music, listen to podcasts, or access online radio directly from smartphones or tablets connected to the Dolby Atmos soundbar.
 The convenience that the user experience gets through accessing Internet radio from a phone and playing great sounds through this soundbar help the ST5000 stand out from the rest of the competition.

 WHY IT’S A TOP PICK: Highly versatile thanks to wireless connectivity.